Welding and Fabrication Technician

 - Use a variety of destructive and non-destructive methods to test welds and acquire advanced skills in fitting and fabrication

-- Gain comprehensive theoretical knowledge and have extensive practical hands-on training in welding and metal cutting techniques and all major welding processes.
+- Gain comprehensive theoretical knowledge and have extensive practical hands-on training in welding and metal cutting techniques and all major welding processes

 This program provides progressive opportunities to earn Canadian Welding Bureau (CWB) certifications.
-Program curriculum is in line with having completed Level III of the in-school portion of the Welding Apprenticeship:
+The program curriculum aligns with having completed Level III of the in-school portion of the Welding Apprenticeship:

 - Once you have successfully completed 2 more semesters in the Welding Fabrication Technician program, you will have the opportunity to test for the 3GF and 4GF (vertical and overhead positions)